Protecting Our Seashore Habitats

 - Maximum number of pupils - 40 per day.

-- Visits begin at 9:30 am and groups usually leave around 2:30pm, depending on return to school journey time.
+- Visits begin at 9:30 am and groups usually leave at 2:30pm, depending on return to school journey time.

-- Please be aware that when booking a coach, it needs to stay with the group for the whole day.
+- Please be aware that when booking a coach, it needs to stay with the group for the whole day as we use it to take us to the beach as part of the visit.

 - Packed lunches can be taken in the Field Centre classroom or on picnic benches outside, weather permitting.
 Groups will need to take any rubbish from lunch back to school with them.